ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 ### Nonlinear systems with iterative linear solvers: Chapter 3

 1. The Newton-Krylov linear solver is nsoli.jl.
-The linear solvers are GMRES and BiCGstab. __done:__ GMRES done, __coming soon:__ GMRES(m) and BiCGstab
+The linear solvers are GMRES and BiCGstab. __done:__ GMRES and GMRES(m) done, __almost done:__ BiCGstab

-2. ptcsoli.jl will be the Newton-Krylov pseudo-transient continuation code. __coming soon__
+2. ptcsoli.jl is the Newton-Krylov pseudo-transient continuation code.

 ### Anderson Acceleration